NERV-DAO/documentation/NERV by-laws.md

 Composition
 </p>

-I. To be eligible to the role of captainship it is required that the applicants rank the most high amongst the userbase.
+I. To be eligible to the role of captainship it is required that the applicants rank the most high in reputation amongst the userbase.

 II.
 Captainship is attributed and locked for minimum period of one year and is only open if it is explicitly required by an approved proposal.